aninarafath6/flutter-hacktoberfest/README.md

 # Hactoberfest 2k220 flutter Challenge

-1. Get any design from [UI design daily] (https://uidesigndaily.com)
+1. Get any design from [Dribble Apps](https://dribbble.com/search/shots/popular/mobile?q=apps)

 2. Fork this repository ( Click the Fork button in the top right of this page ).